 Preliminary Notices Returned As “Undeliverable Mail” Are A Bigger Problem

-While you are not required to force a recipient to accept your mail piece you are required to send it to the recipient, which means addressing your mail piece to the correct party and the correct place.
+You can’t force a recipient to accept your mail piece.
+However, you do need to send it to the recipient, which means addressing your mail piece to the correct party and the correct place.

-Since an “undeliverable” return likely means there is something wrong with the address you’ll want to immediately research the recipient’s whereabouts and resend the mailing.
+Since an “undeliverable” return likely means there is something wrong with the mailing address, you’ll want to immediately research the recipient’s new address and resend the mailing.

-Undeliverable mail can be quite dangerous to your mechanics lien rights because of the delay between when your notice is originally sent and when you realize that it was sent to the wrong place.
-Most states require that you send preliminary notice within a certain amount of time from when you first furnish to the project, and this period can be criminally short (such as the 8 day period in Oregon).
+Naturally, undeliverable mail can be quite dangerous to your mechanics lien rights.
+This is because there’s a delay between when you originally send your notice and when you realize that you sent it to the wrong place.
+Most states require that you send preliminary notice within a certain amount of time from when you first furnish to the project, and this period can be criminally short (such as the 8 day period in Oregon – ORS 87.021).
 The post office can take weeks to return an undeliverable mail piece.

 Mailing Confusions and Pitfalls Highlights The Benefits of a Preliminary Notice Service

-Earlier this week we wrote about the differences between certified mail and certified mail return receipt, highlighting nuances in the USPS mailing rates and services that are very important to preliminary notice compliance.
-Today, we talk about undeliverable, rejected and unclaimed mail, which is just 3 of many “return codes” issued by the USPS when a mail piece is not delivered.
+Earlier this week we wrote about the differences between certified mail and certified mail return receipt requested, highlighting nuances in the United States Postal Service mailing rates and services that are very important to preliminary notice compliance.
+Today, we talk about undeliverable, rejected, or unclaimed mail.
+These are just 3 of many “return codes” the USPS issues when a preliminary notice is returned undelivered.

 Sending the required notice, in the required format, to the required parties is challenging enough with the confusing preliminary notice statutes at play.
-Dealing with USPS nuances and returned mail is a challenge all in itself.
+Dealing with USPS nuances and a returned notice s a challenge all in itself.

 There are many reasons why it is smart to outsource your preliminary notice work.
 For help with this, see our list of the Top 10 Best Nationwide Preliminary Notice Services (including Reviews & Guide).

 The monotonous task of managing mailings is just one of them.
-Levelset uses proprietary to make sure your preliminary notices are sent right the first time, and when they come back, we use proprietary technology to make sure they are re-handled properly, ensuring you get the maximum mechanics lien protection.
+Levelset helps you send your preliminary notices right the first time.
+If they come back, we use proprietary technology to make sure the carrier re-handles them properly, ensuring you get the maximum mechanics lien protection.